IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 ## ODBC Remote Application / DB2CLI Execution Steps:

 This assumes that you have set up the environment to run a ODBC/DB2CLI application.
-If you haven't yet done this step, [please follow the instructions here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications#odbcdb2cli-setup) to set up your environment.
+If you haven't done so, [please follow the instructions here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications#odbcdb2cli-setup) to set up your environment.

 If not running within the docker container, run the script to configure SSL that is provided in the container [set up folder in this repository](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-ssl.sh), which will download the SSL server certificate through the rest API.
 This is necessary because Db2 Event Store is configured with SSL with a default keystore out of the box (this may change if you configure your own keystore after installation).
 Also set up the environment variables IP with the cluster IP address, EVENT_USER with the user name, and EVENT_PASSWORD with the user password.